 If $M_{\Gamma}$ is the sum of its noetherian submodules, then $\mcA_{\Gamma}$ is contained by the locally noetherian Grothendieck category $\Noeth\mcA$ by Proposition \ref{Prop:LocallyNoetherianGrothendieckCategoryFromGrothendieckCategory}.
 Hence $\mcA_{\Gamma}$ is also a locally noetherian Grothendieck category.

-\begin{rem} \emph{Multiple arrows} in a $K$-valued quiver are arrows with the common source and the common target.
-For the purpose of constructing Grothendieck categories as above, we only have to consider $K$-valued colored quivers which have no multiple arrows with the common color by the following argument.
+\begin{rem} \emph{Multiple arrows} in a $K$-valued quiver are arrows with a common source and a common target.
+For the purpose of constructing Grothendieck categories as above, we only have to consider $K$-valued colored quivers which have no multiple arrows with a common color by the following argument.

 For a $K$-valued colored quiver $\Gamma=(Q,C,u)$ satisfying the finite arrow condition, we can define another $K$-valued colored quiver $\Gamma'=(Q',C',u')$ satisfying the finite arrow condition as follows: let $Q=(Q_{0},Q_{1},s,t,m)$ and $Q'=(Q'_{0},Q'_{1},s',t',m')$. \begin{enumerate} \item Let $Q'_{0}=Q_{0}$ and $C'=C$. \item Let $Q'_{1}=\{r_{v,w,c}\}_{v,w\in Q_{0},\,c\in C}$. \item For each $v,w\in Q_{0}$ and $c\in C$, let $s(r_{v,w,c})=v$, $t(r_{v,w,c})=w$, $u(r_{v,w,c})=c$, and